Joelayo/Week-2_Azure_CloudOps/README.md

 ## 🖥️ Installation of frontend

-**Note**: You should have nodejs installed on your system.
+**Note**: You should have Nodejs installed on your system.
 [Node.js](https://nodejs.org/)

-👉 let install dependency to run react application
+👉 Let's install dependency to run react application

 ```sh
 cd client
 npm install
 ```

-**Note**: you have to change one file for backend API. you will find that `src/pages/config.js`
+**Note**: you have to change one file for the backend API. you will find that `src/pages/config.js`

 ```sh
 vim src/pages/config.js